tnc-ca-geo/fishnet-extract/README.md

 Try: ```pip --help```

 If that fails, you might
+1. update the window path env variable for pip using ```setx path "%path%;C:\Python27\Scripts;"```
-1. Update your Python installation
+2. Update your Python installation
-2. Get pip separately, see here https://www.python.org/downloads/
+3. Get pip separately, see here https://www.python.org/downloads/

 ### Get this repository